shuyu/angular-material-fileinput/README.md

 ```

-Currently addRemoteFile only support 4 types include image、video、audio and other.
+Currently addRemoteFile only support 4 types include "image"、"video"、"audio" and "other".
 The file add by addRemoteFile API will also exist in lf-files array but with a property isRemote:true, so when you upload files, you should do one more job to check the isRemote is true or false, if true then should ignore it.

 ![screensho 3](http://shuyu.github.io/angular-material-fileinput/example/screenshot/screenshot_2.png)